jclaiborne117/geos-economic-project1/README.md

 # economic-project

-A project for ecnomics class
+A project for economics class